Public Service

 The PPIA Fellowship Program helps students achieve a Master's Degree or joint degree, typically in public policy, public administration, international affairs or a related field.
 The organization does this through the intensive study provided by participation in a Junior Summer Institute (JSI), through partnerships with universities across the country, and through an alumni network that provides opportunities to connect with nearly 4000 individuals who share the same interest in public service.

-Samuel Huntington Public Service Award (Deadline in January)
+Samuel Huntington Public Service Award (Deadline January)

 Scoville Peace Fellowship (Deadline October & January)